digitaltrails/vdu_controls/README.md

 A control panel for external monitors (*Visual Display Units*).

 > [!WARNING]
+> This branch is undergoing experimental refactoring.
+It is probably
+> functional, but the refactoring is ongoing and subject to change
+> and possible abandonment.
+>
+> The various build systems and packaging are yet to be updated.

+> [!WARNING]
 > **KDE 6** introduced energy saving brighness dimming after 5 minutes of idle
 > time.
 This may interfere with changes made via **vdu_controls**, including
 > *scheduled-presets* and *ambient-light-control*.
 The relevant KDE 6 options can